-7 Principles of Social Work -Principles are declarations of what to do and what not to do in order to achieve the best results while conducting social work.
+7 Principles of Social Work -Principles are declarations of what to do and what not to do to achieve the best results while conducting social work.
 They serve as reference points for professionals performing fieldwork.
 To conduct a profession, principles are elaborations of ideals in the form of understandable words.
 The principle of belief in an individual's or a group's or a community's self-determination, for example, expresses the value of dignity and worth of a person.
-The ideas have stood the test of time and are based on extensive experience and research.
+The ideas have stood the test of time and are based on experience and research.

 A principle is a verbalized statement of an observed uniformity in the context of a particular class of objects...
 The mechanisms by which we move from one circumstance to another are principles, which are general rules or laws, conceptions, fundamental truths, and universally accepted tenets.